 There are two types of Silica Gel Desiccant bags; the rechargeable ones as per the top image below, and the cheaper, throw away ones pictured at the bottom.

-I think you will agree that the FORSPARK range of camera dry cabinets cover all options including size and budget preferences your preference may well be for one of the other brands/models.
+While the FORSPARK range of camera dry cabinets cover all options including size and budget preferences your preference may well be for one of the other brands/models.

-Let me know what you think and if you have found other brands you’d like me to research I would be more than happy to do so.
+Let me know which you prefer and if you have found other brands you’d like me to research I would be more than happy to do so.

 Leave all your comments, questions and suggestions below and I will get back to you as soon as I can.